-- February-December 2018: Research on alternative non-entangling and biodegradable materials to extend the durability of the FADs. - December 2018: Agreement with vessel companies concerning methodology and allocation of FAD prototypes to vessels through Memorandums of Understanding. - April 2019: Agreement with companies regarding purchase and allocation of materials. - 2019.
-Collection of data on previously-deployed non-entangling devices (NEDs) similar to prototypes; observers record condition of NEDs and catches.
-Database on interactions with NEDs created.
+- February-December 2018: Research on alternative non-entangling and biodegradable materials to extend the durability of the FADs. - December 2018: Agreement with vessel companies concerning methodology and allocation of FAD prototypes to vessels through Memorandums of Understanding. - April 2019: Agreement with companies regarding purchase and allocation of materials. - August 2019: Deployment and Collection of data of non-entangling devices (NEDs) and control pairs (traditional FADs); observers record condition of NEDs and catches.
+Database on interactions with NEDs created. - June 2020: reporting of satellite buoy data attached to experimental objects starts.